What you need to know if your child is charged with a crime in Texas

 Conduct Indicating a Need for Supervision (CINS) is conduct, other than a traffic offense, involving fine-only offenses such as truancy, running away, inhalant abuse, expulsion from school or violation of a “child at-risk” court order, prostitution and sexting.
 Family Code Section 51.03(b).

 A juvenile may be taken into custody by a law enforcement agency if the officer has probable cause to believe that an offense has occurred.
 Family Code Section 52.01(a)

-Probable cause exists when law enforcement has reasonably trustworthy information sufficient to cause a reasonable person to believe that a particular suspect has committed or is committing a crime.
+Probable cause exists when law enforcement has reasonable trustworthy information sufficient to cause a reasonable person to believe that a particular suspect has committed or is committing a crime.

 Note that this is not an arrest.
 Based on Family Code 52.01(b) even if a juvenile is taken into custody, they can truthfully state that they have never been arrested.

 Once a juvenile is taken into custody, the law enforcement officer will take the juvenile to a juvenile processing office.

 The juvenile may be held there for up to six hours.
 Family Code Section 52.025(d)

 The juvenile may be held there for:

 - Completion of essential forms and records

 - Fingerprints and photographs if authorized by the Juvenile Court